Do You Need A Deposit To Remortgage?

 There can be some confusion as to how remortgaging works, with timings being a big issue.
 Most lenders typically allow remortgaging after you’ve been on the title deeds for at least 6 months.
 This is the standard waiting period for most conventional remortgage options.

-However, there are some lenders who offer “day-one remortgage” options, allowing you to apply for a remortgage immediately after purchasing a property.
+However, some lenders offer “day-one remortgage” options, allowing you to apply for a remortgage immediately after purchasing a property.
 These are more specialised products and may have stricter requirements.

 You can start looking into remortgage options about 6 months before your current mortgage deal ends.
 This gives you time to find a new deal and avoid moving to your lender’s standard variable rate (SVR).